7 Things to Consider Before Buying Home Insurance

 - Personal Liability: Covers legal, medical, and repair costs for any unintentional harm or damage caused to others.
 This is the part of your policy that applies when someone is injured on your property or if a fire or water leak starting in your home affects your neighbour’s house.

-PRO Tip: Carefully read through your policy to clarify your insured perils, terms and conditions, and exclusions.
+Carefully read through your policy to clarify your insured perils, terms and conditions, and exclusions.
 Perils aren’t always uniformly addressed across policies; some, like “electrical surge” or “electrical current,” may be defined differently, while others will apply in specific scenarios.
 For example, smoke damage is only covered when caused by malfunctioning cooking devices or heaters, not fireplaces.

 2. Beware of overinsurance.